 His works are figurative, contemporary and pop art style.
 Some works are cut according to the central figure shape and some are square / rectangular.

-DODO uses a technique where the artist creates the work on the computer, prints and paste it on the wall.
+DODO uses a technique where the artist creates the work on the computer/studio and paste it on the wall.
 In 2020, DODO began exhibiting his work in galleries in Tel Aviv.

-In what year did you start painting on the street – tell us about the first time?
+In what year did you start creating on the street – tell us about the first time?

 "I started creating on the street in 2019.
 The first time was pretty stressful.
 I was looking for an area where at night there were few people and zero cameras so I could feel free to paste on the wall.
 Occasionally people passed, looked for a moment and gladly continued on their way."

 What is the origin of your nickname?

 "My son started calling me DODO when he was a baby and over time other people around me adopted the nickname as well, so naturally I chose this nickname to represent my work."